lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 If you want to create `YourCountrySpecProvider()`, then you should add all related data to the file `locale/builtin.json`.

+## Sub-locale
+If your language is common for a lot of countries then you must inherit common data from the generic locale.

+For example, English (`en`) is the official language in a lot of countries and if we want to add support for New Zealand (`en-nz`) then you need specify only the data which is specific to this country.
+All the generic data will be automatically inherited from `en`.

 Before Pull Request:

 - Rename folder `locale_template` to `your-locale-code`.